Cacsjep/mscp/docs/plugins/admin/auditor.md

 - **Export Reason Prompt** - when entering the export workspace
 - **Independent Playback Reason Prompt** - when enabling independent playback on a camera

+!!! info "Auditor Log Category"
+    The Auditor log category is only available in 2025 R3.
+In earlier versions, the MIP SDK does not support setting a category.

 ## Event Triggers (Rule Events)

 When enabled, an XProtect analytics event is fired.
 Use these events to trigger email notifications, alarms, or any other XProtect rule action.